 The factual and legal predicate for requiring RTO membership was thoroughly established by Order No. 2000.
 Since Order No. 2000 was issued, events have further demonstrated the need for RTOs, and the urgency of that need.
-In addition to independence, which improves the ability of constrained markets to have access to more distance sources of power, RTOs will be an important part of transmission planning, reliability, and enhancement.
+In addition to independence, which improves the ability of constrained markets to have access to more distance sources of power, RTOs will be an important part of transmission planning and reliability.
 Events in California and elsewhere have stressed the need for RTOs.
 Yet the delay in complying with Order No. 2000 may have inhibited the ability to enhance transmission at precisely the time when greater transmission access is most needed.
 With this filing, EPMI hereby requests that FERC issue an order that affects all utilities which own or control transmission, and which (directly or through an affiliate) have authority to sell electricity in interstate commerce at market based rates, as well as all Federal Power Marketing Agencies and state agencies which own or control transmission systems covering all or substantially all of the relevant state, and other non-jurisdictional transmission owning entities that will use RTO services.
 The order to show cause requested by EPMI should require those entities to file, within thirty (30) days of the Commission’s order, a response that falls into one of the following two categories:

-(1) A representation that they have joined, through a legally enforceable document, a FERC approved operational RTO (such as PJM)(collectively, the “Approved RTOs”); or
+(1) A representation that they have joined, through a legally enforceable document, a FERC approved operational RTO (such as PJM); or

-(2) An irrevocable commitment to join an RTO that will satisfy FERC’s RTO standards (such as the large regional RTOs that the Commission will approve as a result of the Northeast and Southeast RTO mediation proceedings.)
+(2) An irrevocable commitment to join an RTO that will satisfy FERC’s RTO standards (such as the large regional RTOs that the Commission will approve as a result of the Northeast and Southeast RTO mediation proceedings and the Midwest and West RTOs.)

 Those entities with market-based rate authority - whether such authority is held directly by the transmission-owning utility or by an affiliate - that cannot make one of these two showings should be required to demonstrate that they lack market power under standards which realistically reflect transmission market power.
-Such a showing must consider the true size of the economic market for generation, and should accurately affect all transmission constraints (including local constraints).
+Such a showing must consider the true size of the economic market for generation, and should accurately show the effect of all transmission constraints (including local constraints).

-For those utilities that do not comply with the Commission’s requirements regarding RTO membership, the Commission should begin an investigation into wholesale power sales rates of those entities and their affiliates under Section 206 of the Federal Power Act, to give the Commission flexibility regarding the appropriate remedy.
+For those remaining utilities that do not comply with the Commission’s requirements regarding RTO membership, the Commission should begin an investigation into wholesale power sales rates of those entities and their affiliates under Section 206 of the Federal Power Act, to give the Commission flexibility regarding the appropriate remedy.

 For those utilities that are firmly committed to join, on an irrevocable basis, whatever RTOs the Commission approves as a result of the Northeast and Southeast RTO proceedings, compliance with the order to show cause should be easy.
 Similarly, members of PJM should be able to satisfy the requirements because they are participants in a fully-operational FERC approved RTO.
 These entities, for example, should simply file a statement identifying the RTO they will join, together with copies of any documents (under seal if necessary) which memorialize their legal commitment to join the regional RTO.
 An Approved RTO such as PJM could make a filing on behalf of all of its members, which would constitute compliance by those members.
-For utilities which have not yet so agreed, the time has come for them to justify their continued freedom from traditional cost-based regulation.
+For utilities that have not yet so agreed, the time has come for them to justify their continued freedom from traditional cost-based regulation, and to justify the effect of transmission control upon all jurisdictional customers.